anna099/hegel/introduction/1-introduction.md

 understood as a mechanistic (or 'corpuscular') totality.
 It is impossible to know *every*thing about a cosmos that is infinite, but it is possible to construct a method by which *any*thing can be known.
-This is what gives rise to the image of the universe as 'all-encompassing book', as Galileo described it, 'written in mathematical language'.[^7] Now, the idea that all phenomena can be explained mathematically implies that, behind the appearance of the universe, there is some mathematical *essence* that guides everything.
+This is what gives rise to the image of the universe as an 'all-encompassing book', as Galileo described it, 'written in mathematical language'.[^7] Now, the idea that all phenomena can be explained mathematically implies that, behind the appearance of the universe, there is some mathematical *essence* that guides everything.
 Stanley Rosen calls this 'a kind of materialistic version of Pythagoreanism.'[^8] For everything to be essentially mathematical means that either there is a Platonic realm of mathematical essences, or that mathematical structure is imposed by the subjective mind.
-In either scenario, we are left with a dualism: one of appearance and essence, or of subjective and objective.
+In either scenario, we are left with a dualism: one of appearance and essence, or of subjective and objective reality.

 These scientific and philosophical dualisms -- dualisms of *knowledge*, rather than of culture or religion -- are a problem for Hegel because they separate the